EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 This will produce:

 ```
-warning: `C` is object-safe and has multiple supertraits
+warning: `C` is dyn-compatible and has multiple supertraits
  --> lint_example.rs:7:1
   |
 7 | trait C: A + B {}